Festivals, Prayers & Services

 In ancient Hebrew, the two verbs used for ‘meditate’ were haga’ (he-gimel-alef) and śiah (sin-yod-cheyt).
 The two words were synonymous with each other, and implied “speaking with oneself, murmuring in a low voice or under the breath”.
 One thing that Israelites in ancient times commonly meditated on was God’s teaching and commandments.
 They would read a passage from Torah to themselves, and then think about its meaning.

-Unfortunately, in modern Orthodox Judaism, true meditation has been replaced by incantation – the saying of words without giving any thought to their meaning.
+Unfortunately, in modern Orthodox Judaism, true meditation has been replaced by incantation.
+The saying of a formula of words – even if it is in our own language – without giving any thought to their meaning is, in effect, like chanting a pagan mantra.
 Many Orthodox simply read aloud rhythmically to themselves, without stopping to give themselves time to think properly about what they are reading.

 The Journey Within

 In modern times, meditation has become confined to pagan-inspired Kabbalism and its exclusive type of mysticism.
-In this form, meditation is put out of reach of the ordinary man and woman, and confined to people who are trained in the mystical Kabbalist arts.
+In this form, meditation is put out of reach of the ordinary man and woman, and confined to people who are trained in the mystical Kabbalistic arts – which are essentially pagan in origin.
 True Jewish meditation, as practised by the ancients, was a discipline open to all – an important principle for Talmidis, who believe that all men and women are capable of spiritual ascent to greatness, from the most learned to the least.

 The Results of Meditation